pallogu/NodeNeuralNetwork/Readme.md

 * numberOfExamplesPerNode: (int)
 * learningRate: (number) This number is used in gradient descent
 * maxCostError: (number) This parameter is used to stop training.
 If the value of cost function is less than maxCostError callback will be called
+* maxGradientSize: (number) This parameter is used also to stop training.
+If the gradient size is smaller than this value, there is a check of whether secondary derivations are positive (diagonal of Hessian)
 * maxNoOfIterations: (int) This parameter is used to stop training.
 The default value is Number.MAX_VALUE
 * model: (array) This is the starting point for gradient descent optimisation.
 If you do not provide this one will be randomly generated.
 This is useful if you already have a model and want to adjust it by new examples.
 The *train* method calls the callback with trained model as parameter.
 * verboseMode: (boolean) If set to true it will report the progress of learning